Winter Hiking in Bryce Canyon National Park

 Snowshoes and gaiters (only if needed)

 If you’ve arrived following one of Bryce’s periodic blizzards and there is new snow on the trails, you will need snowshoes and gaiters (to keep snow out of your boots).
-But before you go, consider that the popular Fairy Loop and Navajo Loop trails, for example, get a lot of traffic, even in winter.
+But before you go, consider that the popular Fairyland Loop and Navajo Loop trails get a lot of traffic, even in winter.
 So, unless you are making first tracks on the trail after a storm, you’ll likely be walking on packed snow and ice, which makes snowshoes more of a hazard than a benefit and not a necessity for your snow hiking gear list.
 Consult the rangers on trail conditions.
 You can rent both at Ruby’s Inn Nordic Center just outside the park.

 Clawing your way up snowy and, at times, icy trails and across wet slick rock (which unlike dry slick rock is genuinely slick) can be tricky.
-Some nice sturdy, collapsible poles, with a snow basket and a rubber tip will give you an extra place to put
+Some nice sturdy, collapsible poles, with a snow basket and a rubber tip will give you an extra place to put weight down while on slippery descents and can help you if you find yourself in deep snow.

 Breathable, waterproof jacket and rain paints

 You’ll want a nice breathable outer layer for your top and bottom that will repel water and let your perspiration out when you’re climbing if you get caught in rain or snow which is likely during a Bryce Canyon winter hike.
+(Read: "Stay Warm in Southern Utah: How to Pack for a Winter Trip")

 Non-cotton base layers